-- You file a draft public financial disclosure report (OGE Form 278e) through OGE's electronic filing system (Integrity).
-Please consult the Appendix to this Guide once you are ready to begin completing your financial disclosure report. - Ethics officials at OGE and at your prospective agency review your draft financial disclosure report, ask follow-up questions, and provide instructions for revising the report.
+• Please consult the Appendix to this Guide once you are ready to begin completing your financial disclosure report.

+- Staff in the PTT or PPO will review your draft report and may have questions for you or ask you to provide additional information.
+When they are ready, they will transmit the report to OGE and your prospective agency. - Ethics officials at OGE and at your prospective agency review your draft financial disclosure report, ask follow-up questions, and provide instructions for revising the report.